 Lift Tickets, Lessons and Rental Equipment

-1. COME TO THE TICKET WINDOW - Look for signs to the lift ticket windows or the Customer Service Desk.
-At Wachusett, you can purchase a first timer package - the "Learn to Turn" package - includes lift ticket, lesson and rental equipment.
+2. COME TO THE TICKET WINDOW - Look for signs to the lift ticket windows or the Customer Service Desk.
+At Wachusett, you can purchase a first timer package - the "Learn to Ski/Ride" package - includes lift ticket, lesson and rental equipment.
 Purchase this at a lift ticket window or Customer Service.

-2. PICKING UP YOUR RENTAL EQUIPMENT - You received a "Rental Contract" at the Ticket Window.
-Depending upon whether you're renting skis or a snowboard, bring this to the Ski Rental Shop or Snowboard Rental Hut to pick up your equipment.
-Complete the information on the form and you will be guided through the process.
+3. PICKING UP YOUR RENTAL EQUIPMENT - You received a "Rental Receipt" at the Ticket Window.
+Depending upon whether you're renting skis or a snowboard, bring this to the Rental Shop to pick up your equipment.
+Complete the information on the electronic kiosks and you will be guided through the process.

 3. SKI & SNOWBOARD SCHOOL SIGN UP - Now you are ready for your lesson.
 After you've received your equipment, proceed to the Ski & Snowboard School desk to sign up for your lesson time.